 1. Heals Wounds

 Studies show that fennel oil and cinnamon oil act as natural antibiotics.
-Therefore, they’re possible viable methods to address some strains of bacteria.
+As such, these essential oils are possible viable methods to address some strains of bacteria.
 Furthermore, fennel essential oil contains certain compounds that keep wounds from becoming infected.

 2. Reduces and Prevents Spasms in the Gut

-In fact, research shows fennel seed oil reduces intestinal spasms of colicky infants.
+In fact, fennel seed oil may help a fussy baby, as well.
+Research shows fennel seed oil reduces intestinal spasms of colicky infants.
 (3)